arjun-menon/arjun-menon.github.io/essays/pol/bc-2024/index.md

 title: BC's 2024 Provincial Election
 ---

 We need electoral reform in BC as soon as possible.
-BC came dangerously close to putting <abbr title="climate-change-denying & anti-vaxx">anti-science</abbr> pro-nimby conservative nutjobs in power.
+BC came dangerously close to putting anti-science (e.g. climate-change-denying & anti-vaxx) pro-NIMBY conservatives in power.
 It is no small thing to endanger the future of a province with millions of people over an inability to enact electoral reform.
 The real harm that a Con victory would have caused people for four whole years cannot be understated.
 The <u>Legislative Assembly of British Columbia has the authority to pass electoral reform without subjecting the decision to an unnecessary referendum</u>.

 #### Ridings where Split Votes made a difference